 - Water Quality Monitoring

-The City of Ferndale has established (360) 685-2357 as its hotline for reporting spills and other illicit discharges into the stormwater system or directly to any streams, creeks, or the Nooksack River within the city limits.
+The City of Ferndale has established (360) 685-2357 as its hotline for reporting spills and other illicit discharges into the stormwater system or surface waters within the city limits.
+You may also email email@example.com

 Stormwater runoff occurs when precipitation from rain or snowmelt flows over the ground.
 Impervious surfaces like driveways, sidewalks, and streets prevent stormwater runoff from naturally soaking into the ground.
 Click here to learn more.

-Learn more about upcoming events to help protect our water quality from these local groups.
+Click here to learn more about local organizations and stewardship events to help protect our water quality.